Irish soda bread ~ quick and easy traditional recipe bakes up crusty and dense with flour, sugar, baking soda, butter, raisins, egg and buttermilk.

-I have been making this Irish soda bread every St. Patrick’s Day for 15 years, ever since I saw it in an issue of Saveur magazine.
+I have been making this Irish soda bread every St. Patrick’s Day for at least 18 years now, ever since I saw it in an issue of Saveur magazine.
 It is simple and delicious, and I should make it more often.
 There are many, many recipes for Irish soda bread, this one is a traditional and classic version.
 For a non-baker like me, this is foolproof.

 This bread is crusty and dense, using just flour, sugar, baking soda, butter, raisins, egg and buttermilk.
 No kneading is required, just mix it up and form it into a ball.
 The ball of dough is scored with an X, which some say symbolizes the cross.
 I’ve also heard not to slice the bread for serving, it should be passed at the table, each person tearing off a chunk.